 It varies slightly depending on the time of day (surge pricing is a thing), but you can typically expect to pay $10-$15 for a ride into downtown.

 How much does it cost for a ride to La Jolla / University City?

 In my experience, it usually costs anywhere from $35-$50.
 Note that I used to pay upwards of $40 one-way for a taxi ride going the same distance.
 Uber isn’t any cheaper!

 Will drivers be upset with you for taking a short ride just off airport property?

 For what it’s worth, I’d recommend taking a taxi if you don’t need to go far.
-This will prevent an angry Uber driver from giving you a bad rating.
+This will prevent an angry driver from giving you a bad rating.

 What about other services such as Uber Black or Uber Pool?
 What is the process / procedure for using other Uber services from San Diego Airport?

 At the time of this writing, all Uber ride types operate just the same as I described above.